Key Strains of Probiotic Bacteria and Studies Regarding Their Potential Benefits to Human Health:

 - Washing hands after toilet visits.

-- As powerful, however, as antibiotics are, they cannot win the long-term fight against pathogenic bacteria.
-The long term fight against pathogens can only be won with probiotics.
+- Antibiotics cannot win the long-term fight against pathogenic bacteria because they cannot “hold the territory”.
+The long term fight against pathogens can only be won with probiotics that will colonize the gut.

 What Are Probiotics?